fdformula/FiniteDifferenceFormula.jl/README.md

 if the input data is not for a valid formula, it trys also to find one, if possible, using n and points.

-Here, n is the order of a derivative, points are a list, k is a list of the coefficeints of a formula, and m is the coefficeint of the term f^(n)(x[i]) in the linear combination of f(x[i+j]), where j ∈ points.
+Here, n is the order of a derivative, points are a list, k is a list of the corresponding coefficeints of a formula, and m is the coefficeint of the term f^(n)(x[i]) in the linear combination of f(x[i+j]), where j ∈ points.
 In general, m is the coefficeint of h^n in the denominator of a formula.
 For example,

 ```
 import FiniteDifferenceFormula as fd